ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 Alternatively, select a data volume from the list of {{site.data.keyword.block_storage_is_short}}(**Storage > Block Storage volumes**).
 On the volume details page, under **Attached instances**, click the **Auto delete** toggle to enable or disable automatic deletion.

 You can also enable Auto Delete on a new data volume when you create an instance.
-For more information, see [Create and attach a {{site.data.keyword.block_storage_is_short}} volume when you create a new instance](/docs/vpc?topic=vpc-creating-block-storage#create-from-vsi).
+For more information, see [Create and attach a {{site.data.keyword.block_storage_is_short}} volume when you create an instance](/docs/vpc?topic=vpc-creating-block-storage#create-from-vsi).

 ### Deleting a {{site.data.keyword.block_storage_is_short}} volume from the CLI
 {: #delete-vol-cli}